Sumico/ttp/docs/source/Groups/Attributes.rst

             ]
         }
     ]

 output
 ------------------------------------------------------------------------------
 ``output="output1, output2, ... , outputN"``

-* outputN (optional) - comma separated string of output tag names that should be used to run group results through.
-The sequence of outputs provided *are preserved* and run sequentially, meaning that output2 will run only after output1.
+* outputN - comma separated string of output tag names that should be used to run group results through.
+The sequence of outputs provided *are preserved* and run run in specified order, meaning that output2 will run only after output1.

 .. note:: only top group supports output attribute, nested groups' output attributes are ignored.